Hunter-Hadi/ext/README.md

 [seen on my extension Link Roamer](https://github.com/rossmoody/link-roamer/blob/main/rollup.config.js).

-The premise is pretty simple: hook into a specific string value throughout your app and programmatically fire v2 or v3 API methods depending on the build environment.
+The premise is pretty simple: hook into a specific string value throughout your app and programmatically fire v2 or v3 API methods depending on the esbuildConfig environment.

 In this way,